pfalcon/pycopy/ports/minimal/README.md

     $ make

-To run the executable and get a basic working REPL do:
+The binary produced requires the console to work in "raw" mode (the "Enter" key should produce "\r" code, etc.).
+To run it in such a mode,
+use:

     $ make run